DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 # Demons S.T.AL.K.E.R Anomaly Repository &#x1F4DD;
 ------------------------------------------------------------------------------------------------------------------------------
-A list of tweaks and other useful knowledge regarding file edits, i just add shit whenever i come across useful info.
+A list of my tweaks and documentation on how to do them yourself.
-Stuff is listed as i come across info, so newest stuff is towards the bottom.
+Stuff is in no particular order in this readme.
-Most of the edited files relevant to this repository are uploaded for storage/backup purposes
+Most of the edited files relevant to this repository and the following documentation are available for download (As i am a verified noob with Github, you sadly have to download/copy them one by one)

 ------------------------------------------------------------------------------------------------------------------------------
 ## &#x2699; NVG BLUR AND NOISE